jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+--> focusin handler on stats table seems to work and properly place cusor at end of input.
+But, it seems to work on touch, not mouse.
+That is, actually, desireable.
+But when things work without me knowing why it makes me nervous... (maybe click -- is focus within an event?). check if tablget is an iput and
+-- don't want to add hander per cell stats table: move cursor to end.
+Very simple function.
+Just a metter of where best to put code/handler....
+If selectionEnd is less than selectionStart, then both are treated as the value of selectionEnd. elem.setSelectionRange(99, 99)

 --> consider whether look is better with current stripe placement, or whether it should be the last row before table.
 Could make consfigurable i suppose.
 User could invert all 3 rows, for instance.